Next Gen Bi-Radial Horn, state of the art 90° Horn.

 Next Gen Bi-Radial Horn

-This horn is our next-gen bi-radial horn with fins designed for 1.4/1.5" compression driver such as TAD 4002/4003, JBL 2450SL, 18Sound ND3N/4015BE.
+Our next-generation bi-radial horn with fins is designed for 1.4/1.5" compression drivers such as the TAD 4002/4003, JBL 2450SL, 18Sound ND3N/4015BE.

 How it sound ?

-Solving what we call the finger response.
+This solves what we call the “finger response” issue.

 Next Gen Bi-Radial